SouthGreenPlatform/GeMo/docs/VCFHunter.md

  - Origin.tab
  - Vcf.conf is a file which contained path to vcf files which will be used for e-chromosome painting.
+ - chromosome.tab (tabulated file with the chromosome name and lenght)
  - color.conf

 |  group|name  |r|g|b|